 Affordable government and a low cost of living remain an important part of the Manitoba advantage.
 Manitobans continue to enjoy hydro and auto insurance rates that are among the lowest in North America.
 Keeping these rates steady has helped contain increases in the cost of living and protect the real value of wage increases.
-The Consumer Price Index in Manitoba rose just 1.1 percent from October 2002 to October 2003, a third lower than the Canadian increase.
+The Consumer Price Index in Manitoba rose just 1.1% from October 2002 to October 2003 - a third lower than the Canadian increase.

 During the past four years, property values have risen across Manitoba while property taxes have been held flat.
-This reverses the trend of the previous decade, when property values were flat and education taxes rose steadily.
+This reverses the trend of the previous decade, when property values were flat and education property taxes rose steadily.
 Increases in the Education Property Tax Credit and a 27% cut to the Education Support Levy have played a major role in holding down taxes.
 Continued progress in support of affordability remains a priority for the Manitoba government.

-Reductions in personal income tax to come into effect January 1, 2004, will bring total income tax reductions to \$220 million over four budgets.
-During the same period, Manitoba's small business tax rate has been reduced from 8 percent to 5 percent and the corporate income tax rate had been reduced from 17 percent to 16 percent, the first reduction since the Second World War.
-The threshold for the small business tax will be raised 10 percent on January 1, from \$320,000 to \$360,000, and the corporate rate will be reduced again to 15.5 percent.
+Reductions in personal income tax to come into effect January 1, 2004 will bring total income tax reductions to \$220 million over four budgets.
+During the same period, Manitoba's small business tax rate has been reduced from 8% to 5%.
+And the corporate income tax rate had been reduced from 17% to 16% - the first reduction since the Second World War.
+The threshold for the small business tax will be raised 10% on January 1st, from \$320,000 to \$360,000, and the corporate rate will be reduced again to 15.5%.

 Since 1999, Manitoba's minimum wage has been increased in a fair and regular way, consistent with the 1999 election commitment.
-Reflecting the rate advice of the Minimum Wage Commission, a further increase of 25 cents will take effect on April 1, 2004.
+Reflecting the rate advice of the Minimum Wage Commission, a further increase of twenty five cents will take effect on April 1, 2004.